-- (a) Development of the Area has been considered under the context of the entire Lantau development.
+- Development of the Area has been considered under the context of (a) the entire Lantau development.
 According to the Revised Concept Plan for Lantau (2007), the Area consisting of woodland, grassland/shrubland, streams, coastal mudflat, agricultural field and villages was identified as a conservation area, which aims to conserve the existing natural character and intrinsic landscape value by protecting topographical features from encroachment by adjacent developments.
 The Area was also identified as a landscape protection area, where new developments should not compromise the existing landscape setting or local environment.
 Landscaping should be carried out to mitigate the effect of any new development.
-There is a hiking trail as proposed in the Revised Concept Plan that connects to Mui Wo.
-The proposed Lantau Development Strategy submitted to the CE in January 2016 further proposes the Area be used for conservation, leisure, cultural and green tourism with emphasis on protecting sites of conservation value and enhancing their linkages. - (b) Given the ecological sensitivity of Tai Ho Stream SSSI and Tai Ho Wan, no large-scale development should be introduced in order not to compromise the rural setting and natural environment.
+There is an existing hiking trail as indicated in the Revised Concept Plan that connects to Mui Wo.
+The proposed Lantau Development Strategy namely "Space for All" submitted to the CE by the Lantau Development Advisory Committee in January 2016 considered the Area as an area falling within the "Predominant Part of Lantau" where to be retained for conservation, leisure, cultural and green tourism with emphasis on protecting sites of conservation value and enhancing their linkages, as well as avoiding large-scale developments in its vicinity as far as possible. - (b) Given the ecological sensitivity of Tai Ho Stream SSSI and Tai Ho Wan, no large-scale development should be introduced in order not to compromise the rural setting and natural environment.
 Further developments should be of a low-rise character and give regards to the existing landscape.